Welcome to K9LA’s Amateur Radio Propagation Web Site

 I retired in early October 2013 after 41 years as an RF Design Engineer with Motorola and Raytheon (formerly Magnavox).

 If you’d like me to give your local club a presentation via Skype on solar topics and/or propagation topics, please contact me at k9la at arrl.net.

-NEW for May 2017 in the Monthly Feature link: Thinking in 3-D.
+NEW for July 2017 in the Monthly Feature link: When the K Index Goes Up

 Reminder: NM7M’s book titled “The Big Gun’s Guide to Low-Band Propagation” is in the 160m link.